can you use word on raspberry pi

 Office 365 is the cloud office suite created by Microsoft, it can be accessed online from your browser at Office.com.
 You’ll have to create an account, and then you will be able to access the full Microsoft Office online equivalent.

-Beware, Office 365 is not a free product like the two previous options.
-At the time of writing, the Family edition (for 2 to 6 people) costs approximately $100 per year, while the Personal edition (1 person) is $70 per year.
+Note that Office 365 is not a free product like the previous two options.
+At the time of this writing, the Family Edition (for two to six people) costs about $100 per year, while the Personal Edition (for one person) costs $70 per year.

-So, that’s the best option if you are used to Microsoft Word and can’t switch to another application, but it comes at a cost.
-That’s not so expensive, but all other options are free.
+This is the best option if you’re used to Microsoft Word and can’t switch to another application, but it comes at a cost.
+It’s not that expensive, but all the other options are free.

 Google Doc